The State and Big Data

-2. Study the regulatory framework for the use of personal data and its relationship with the development and promotion of Big Data.
+2. Study the regulatory framework for the use of personal data and its relationship with the development and promotion of this kind of data.

-3. Promote and create secure and sustainable public platforms of Big Data for innovation and new applications inside and outside the State.
+3. Promote and create secure and sustainable public platforms for innovation and new applications inside and outside the State.

-4. Establish exchanges with provincial and municipal states, SMEs, entrepreneurs and micro-entrepreneurs in the implementation and use of Big Data.
+4. Establish exchanges with provincial and municipal states, SMEs, entrepreneurs and micro-entrepreneurs in the implementation and its use.

-5. Analyze risks and formulate standards of good practices aimed at sustainable use of Big Data.
+5. Analyze risks and formulate standards of good practices.

 6. Articulate research and developments within the National State and academic institutions, enhancing local resources.

-7. Promote the use of Big Data in public security and in the fight against crime.
+7. Promote its use in public security and in the fight against crime.

 8. Carry out reports, audits, compendiums of good practices, proposals for regulatory updating, technological platforms for public use, among other proposals.

-Since the resolution creating the observatory, no new information related to the Big Data Observatory or its advances on different fields has published, but Argentinean’s citizens can consider this is a first step to improve Big Data protection.
+Since the resolution creating the observatory, no new information related to it or its advances on different fields has published, but Argentinean’s citizens can consider this is a first step to improve Big Data protection.